Frank Borman: Apollo 1

 In planning for Project Apollo, Slayton designated new crews under the command of the experienced astronauts who commanded the early Gemini missions.
 On missions with a lunar module, the senior pilot (later known as the command module pilot) would also be an experienced astronaut, as he would have to fly the command module solo.
 Borman was given the assignment of backup for the second mission, an Earth-orbital mission without a lunar module.
 He would then command the fourth, a medium Earth orbit mission with a lunar module.
 He was given Charles Bassett for a senior pilot and Bill Anders as the pilot (later known as the lunar module pilot); Bassett was expected to fly on Gemini 9, but he died in the air crash that also killed See.
 Borman was then given Stafford as senior pilot and Collins as pilot.
 Subsequently, Stafford was given his own crew, and Anders was reassigned to Borman's crew.
 As Collins had spaceflight experience on Gemini 10, he became the senior pilot.
 The second mission was scrubbed, but Borman's remained unchanged, although now it was to be the third mission, and he had no backup responsibility.
 The crew selection was officially announced in a NASA press release on December 22, 1966.

-On January 27, 1967, the crew of the first crewed Apollo mission (Apollo 1then designated AS-204), Gus Grissom, Ed White, and Roger B. Chaffee were killed in a fire aboard their command module.
+On January 27, 1967, the crew members of the first crewed Apollo mission (Apollo 1 — then designated AS-204), Gus Grissom, Ed White, and Roger B. Chaffee, were killed in a fire aboard their command module.
 Following this deadly accident, the AS-204 Accident Review Board was charged with investigating the root causes of the fire and recommending corrective measures.
 Borman was chosen as the only astronaut to serve on the nine-member review board.
 He inspected the burnt-out command module and verified the positions of the switches and circuit breakers.
-In April 1967, while serving on the board, Borman was one of five astronauts who testified before the United States House of Representatives and United States Senate committees investigating the Apollo1 fire (the others were Shepard, Schirra, Slayton and McDivitt).
+In April 1967, while serving on the board, Borman was one of five astronauts who testified before the United States House of Representatives and United States Senate committees investigating the Apollo 1 fire (the others were Shepard, Schirra, Slayton and McDivitt).
 Borman faced tough and sometimes hostile questioning.
 Borman's testimony helped convince Congress that Apollo would be safe to fly again.
 He told them: "We are trying to tell you that we are confident in our management, and in our engineering and in ourselves.
 I think the question is really: Are you confident in us?"